Elvira: Mistress of the Dark (film): Reception

+Critical reception

-On the review aggregator website Rotten Tomatoes, which categorizes reviews only as positive or negative, 56% of 25 reviews are positive.
-On Metacritic, the film has a score of 43 out of 100 based on five critics, indicating "mixed or average reviews".
-Caryn James in The New York Times rated the film 2/5 in 1988 saying that "there are only a couple of fresh and funny moments."
+Caryn James in The New York Times rated the film 2/5 in 1988 saying that "there are only a couple of fresh and funny moments".
 Writing for The Washington Post in 1999, Richard Harrington said the film "is stupid fun, a distaff, gothic version of Pee-wee's Playhouse. (...)
 [Elvira is] fun, a Transylvania Valley Girl grown up into the Queen of the Bs, but after 96 minutes you may start thinking more fondly about those '50s and '60s camp classics she's usually interspersed with."

-Anthony Arrigo said in Dread Central in 2020 that "Elvira managed to make a seemingly oxymoronic character into a household name, built off her bountiful looks, quick wit, and indefatigable charisma."
-Daniel Barnes said in 2020 that "this one-note vehicle throws ambiguity and subtlety out the window in favor of a barrage of unfunny boob jokes."
-In Nashville Scene in 2021, Jason Shawhan said it's "campy, witty and always eager to push the bawdy limits of a PG-13 rating."
+Anthony Arrigo wrote in Dread Central in 2020 that "Elvira managed to make a seemingly oxymoronic character into a household name, built off her bountiful looks, quick wit, and indefatigable charisma."
+In Nashville Scene in 2021, Jason Shawhan said it's "campy, witty and always eager to push the bawdy limits of a PG-13 rating".

+On Common Sense Media, Kat Halstead wrote in 2024 that "It may fall into the 'so bad it's good' category (...) but this cult horror comedy is smarter than it first appears."

 The film was not a commercial success; Peterson has stated that the distribution company for the film went out of business literally the day before release, causing the number of theaters showing the film to drop from over 2,500 to roughly 500, which resulted in the low box office.